UXSoc/uxsoc-apps-cms/src/pages/index.md

     description: '  '
     positions:
       - description: >-
-          The VP for Marketing is responsible for ensuring that the org is well represented on all platforms and that all events, projects, and initiatives are properly promoted .
+          The Vice President for Marketing is responsible for **ensuring that the org is well represented** on all platforms and that all events, projects, and initiatives are properly promoted .

           They must help ensure that the org has a good reputation through timely and sensible campaign strategies that reflect the values of the organization.

-          It is recommended that they be able to juggle multiple projects and teams as they will be overseeing and advising the creatives, copywriters, and documentations committees.
-This involves the tracking and management of all content and output, ensuring their quality and completion.
+          It is recommended that they be able to juggle multiple projects and teams as they will be **overseeing and advising the creatives, copywriters, and documentations committees**.
+This involves the **tracking and management of all content and output**, ensuring their quality and completion.

-          Responsibilities

-          * Social Media Planning & Management (Facebook, Instagram, Twitter, LinkedIn) to increase member and audience engagement

-          * Ideating and executing different marketing strategies for the org’s various events, projects, and initiatives.

-          * Ensuring that each event, project, and initiative maintains a consistent brand that aligns with the org’s values.

-          * Managing the creation of output for the org’s various events, projects, and initiatives.

-          * Setting the annual motto/theme of the org
         title: The Trendsetter
     title: "\U0001F4DD VP for Marketing"
   - cards: []